VedantGupta-DTU/Malaria-Diagnosis/README.md

    pip install -r requirements.txt
    ```

-3. **Ensure your model file is in the correct location**:
+3. **Download and place the model file**:
+   - Download the model from the link above
-   - The model file should be named `my_model.keras copy` and placed in the root directory
+   - Rename it to `my_model.keras copy` and place it in the root directory
    - Your cell images should be in the `cell_images/` directory with subdirectories:
      - `cell_images/Parasitized/` (for infected cells)
      - `cell_images/Uninfected/` (for healthy cells)